aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Sets an array formula to a range of cells.

+**Remarks**

 NOTE: This class is now obsolete.
 Instead, please use Cell.SetArrayFormula(string,int,int,FormulaParseOptions).
 This property will be removed 12 months later since December 2019.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |